hehao98/hehao98.github.io/_teaching/2018-fall-teaching-ics.md

 Introducton to Computer Systems is an undergraduate course at Peking University.
 This course originates from the famous CMU 15-213 course.
 It includes a wide range of selected topics from system programming, computer organization, operating systems and networks.
 Up to 400 perspective students in computer science will take this course each year.

-Tasks and responsibilities of a course TA include:
+Tasks and responsibilities of course TA include:

 * Holding a seminar of 14 students every week for reviewing in-class contents, discussing assignments and labs, and introducing extended topics in computer systems.